profsmucker/ta-works/Documentation/README.md

 		>> Ti will need to be added to the parameters in the 'algorithm_run()' methdod in views.py

 		>> the sum(Xij * Ti) will need to be added to the objective value

-		>> the performance of the algorithm will need to be tested to ensure there is no decrease in performance
+		>> the performance of the algorithm will need to be tested before and after the change